Easy Fresh Tomato Puff Pastry Tart with Mozzarella

-My quick and easy roasted tomato tart made with puff pastry is a super delicious seasonal dish and brilliant for summer parties, events and picnics.
+My quick and easy tomato puff pastry tart is a super delicious seasonal summer dish and is absolutely brilliant for summer parties, events and picnics.
+It’s perfect for using up all your fresh home-grown tomatoes!

 I love tomatoes.
-There are so many varieties and the flavours are just incredible.
+There are so many varieties and the different flavours are just incredible!
 Whenever I see unusual tomatoes I always end up buying them.

 When I visited the Wimbledon Village Farmers’ Market I found the iconic Tomato Stall from Isle of Wight tomato had a stall.
 The varieties they had were incredible and the tomatoes alone were the ultimate in food porn.
 Read more about my trip to the Farmers’ market.

 I came away with 3kgs of tomatoes from The Tomato Stall.
 They were incredible!
 So of course I’ve used them in a few recipes.
-This is my first one… I hope you enjoy.
+This is my first one… I hope you enjoy this easy tomato tart.

-The gorgeous colours of the tomatoes shone out even after being roasted.
+Roasting the tomatoes really brings out their gorgeous colours.
 The puff pastry base was flaky and crisp.
 The garlic and chilli layer packed a punch and the tomatoes with mozzarella and basil bought this together to be an incredible dish.
-The mix of sizes and colours made it a beautifully pretty meal.
+The mix of sizes and colours of tomato slices made it a truly beautiful meal.

 The Isle of Weight Tomato Stall